Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Ole Miss Performance Insights

-- The Rebels' +100 scoring differential (outscoring opponents by 14.3 points per game) is a result of scoring 68.9 points per game (146th in college basketball) while allowing 54.6 per contest (46th in college basketball).
+- The Rebels have a +100 scoring differential, topping opponents by 14.3 points per game.
+They're putting up 68.9 points per game to rank 146th in college basketball and are allowing 54.6 per contest to rank 46th in college basketball.

 Louisville Performance Insights